virtual-kubelet/virtual-kubelet/DEBUGGING.md

 ## Tracing

 virtual-kubelet uses [OpenCensus](https://www.opencensus.io) to record traces.
-These traces include requests on the HTTP API as well as the reconciliation loop which reconciles virtual-kubelet pods with what's in the Kubernetes API server.
+These traces include requests on the HTTP API as well as the reconciliation looped which reconciles virtual-kubelet pods with what's in the Kubernetes API server.

 The granularity of traces may depend on the service provider (e.g. `azure`, `aws`, etc) being used.